|Master Yi Yun [One Cloud]||1958-1963|

 Master Yi Yun [One Cloud], born in 1880, was a monk who studied in an old Daoist temple.
 He was taught chanting, tai chi, qigong, and other things.
 However, after being in the temple thirty years, he wanted to learn some higher level practices.
 After talking to an old Daoist master, he was told that if he wanted higher level practices that he would have to leave and find a teacher in the mountains to progress further.
 Yi Yun then left for the mountains.
 However, every time he would get close to where the masters would be, he would run out of food and have to come back.
 Eventually, he met a medicine man who taught him how to eat roots and drink dew (in order to travel lightly).
 After learning this, he found several masters meditating in caves, but many of them would not return from their deep meditations.
 Finally, in 1929, after traveling for 10 years, he came upon the grandmaster in this system, who was also meditating in a cave.
 He dusted off the grandmaster's body and took care of him.
 Then the grandmaster came back out of meditation, and Yi Yun told him that he wanted to learn from him.
 The grandmaster told him that he felt that this would be the last time he would return to his body, so the grandmaster agreed to teach him.
 He then taught Yi Yun the alchemical formulas over a period of 3 years.
 At some point, Yi Yun came down from the mountains to buy something, but the Japanese army had invaded the area [this was the invasion of Jilin . . . the prelude to the Second Sino-Japanese War].
 He hid in a tree for seven days, but could not return to the mountains.
 Instead he walked by foot, following the Chinese army in retreat, back to Hong Kong.

 Master Mantak Chia was born in Thailand in 1944, and started learning meditation and martial arts at a very early age.
 Having been captivated by stories about mastery of qi, he visited several Daoist temples looking for instruction.
 However, these temples told him he would have to be formally initiated into the temple as a Daoist monk in order to receive instruction, so he left empty-handed.
 Later in 1958 as a student in Hong Kong, he was outside with seven other Thai friends talking about qi.
 A classmate (Mr. Cheng Sue-Sue) told them that he could bring them to see his master, and his master could show them qi.
 It was agreed that they would meet the next day at ten.
 However, when the next day came, only Mantak Chia was there to go see the master.
 Nonetheless, Mantak Chia was then introduced to Master Yi Yun, who was 78 at the time.
 Master Yi Yun then told him that if he wanted to feel energy, that he should concentrate on his dantian.
 If he felt some energy, then he should come back and tell him about it.
 After spending most of the night meditating, Mantak Chia felt heat growing inside of him.
 On the second night, he felt the energy move.
 He then went and told Master Yi Yun, who was impressed.
 It was after this that Mantak Chia became his student.
 Mantak Chia then learned the alchemical formulas from Master Yi Yun over the next five years.
 Mantak Chia returned to Thailand, and Master Yi Yun later left his body at age 96 in 1976.
 Putting together additional teachings of martial arts and energy techniques from other masters, Mantak Chia began teaching his system, which incorporated his enormous body of knowledge.
 In 1976, Mantak Chia came to the United States, and in 1979 started teaching in New York first to Chinese students, and then in 1981 to Western students as well.
 1981 is considered the birth of his system in America.
 Mantak Chia later returned to Thailand in 1994, where he has continued to teach--both in Thailand and in a sequence of workshops in countries all over the world.
+Mantak Chia is the founder of the global MANTAK CHIA® system, a comprehensive system of alchemical meditations, qigong, martial arts, and healing modalities, and is internationally recognized as a true master of Daoist spiritual arts.

 Michael Winn, born in 1951, accidently induced his first kundalini awakening in 1978 after practicing a breathing technique he learned from Rajneesh's book "The Book of Secrets".
 This lead him into various yogic paths before settling down on Daoist alchemy that he learned from Mantak Chia in New York during 1981-1985.
 Winn has incorporated qigong and Western psychology into his teaching of the alchemical formulas.
 Every summer Winn organizes the Healing Tao Summer Retreats Program, which is a summer program of about 25 different week-long retreats covering qigong, Daoist alchemy, Tai Chi, martial arts, and more--as well as teaching his own local workshops in North Carolina during other parts of the year.